jajvirta/jajvirta/learning-text-editors.md

-# Forget efficiency, you should learn your text editor for fun
+# Forget efficiency, you should learn your text editor because it's fun

 Some people suggest that you should learn a powerful text editor like Vim, Emacs or, say, Sublime in proper depth, because it will increase your